MicrosoftDocs/Viva/Viva/connections/launch-viva-connections.md

 ---

 # Launch Viva Connections for your organization
-After planning, building, and testing Viva Connections, it’s time to let the rest of the organization know that its available for use.
+After [planning](plan-viva-connections.md), [building](build-viva-connections.md), and testing Viva Connections, it’s time to let the rest of the organization know that it's available for use.

 ## Step 4: Announce Viva Connections
 One final and critical phase is announcing Viva Connections.
 Communications should be engaging and interactive where possible.
-Ensure end users can quickly understand how this new tool will improve their jobs and make getting news and access to important resources easier than before.
-Emphasize that Viva Connections is a customized experience that is access in Microsoft Teams, so its likely there aren't any brand new tools being introduced.
-Instead, Viva Connections is added value where most end users are getting their work done.
+Ensure end users can quickly understand how this new tool will improve their jobs and makes getting news and access to important resources easier than before.

+Emphasize that Viva Connections is a customized and personalized experience that is accessed in Microsoft Teams, so its likely there aren't any brand new tools being introduced.

 ### Best practices for launching Viva Connections: